-Dr. Armah has served as the Medical Director Behavorial Health at the Community Health Center Inc. since 2013 and is also currently Vice President for Behavioral health.
+Dr. Armah is a board certified Psychiatrist who has served as the Medical Director Behavorial Health at the Community Health Center Inc. since 2013 and is also currently Vice President for Behavioral health.
 CHCI founded in 1972 has become a leading independent, non-profit healthcare provider in the state of Connecticut, providing comprehensive primary care services in medicine, dentistry, and behavioral health to more than 130,000 people, with a primary commitment to underserved communities.

 Education & Training